We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Oils such as rosehip seed oil may protect the skin cells by acting as a natural barrier.
+Rosehip seed oil may protect the skin cells by acting as a natural barrier.
 It may also help with hyperpigmentation, which is the darkening of certain skin areas.

-A study posted to Journal of Cosmetics, Dermatological Sciences and Applications indicates that regularly applying rosehip oil may reduce the appearance of scars.
+A study posted to the Journal of Cosmetics, Dermatological Sciences and Applications indicates that regularly applying rosehip oil may reduce the appearance of scars.
 The study focused on scars from surgical wounds.

 Researchers found that those who used rosehip oil twice a day showed significant reductions in signs of scarring, such as redness, discoloration, and skin thickness, over 12 weeks.

 Several other options that contain similar active ingredients to those listed here are also available.
 What works for one person might not suit someone else.
-However, there are a few important things to consider when shopping for a scar cream.
+However, there are a few important things to consider when shopping for scar cream.